Slider0007/AI-on-the-edge-device/docs/API/MQTT/_OVERVIEW.md

 The device is capable to register to a MQTT broker to publish data and subscribe to specific topics.

 !!! __Note__:
-    Only MQTT v3.1.1 is supported.
+    Only MQTT v.3.1 / v3.1.1 is supported.

+!!! __Note__:
+    Encrypted connection is supported.
+Only TLS v1.2 is supported.
+For further details, check parameter description (tooltips).

 ### Parametrization
 The MQTT service has to be enabled and configured properly via web interface (`Settings` > `Configuration` > section `MQTT`).